Information for parents

 Welcome to Communicate 2U, this is the right place to find out more about our company and how we support young people (16 yrs +) with learning disabilities to gain key life skills and work experience in the community.

-We have two pathways: a supported internship with Selly Oak Trust School or a pre-internship with South and City College Birmingham (funded by Birmingham City Council).
+We have two pathways: a supported internship with Selly Oak Trust School or through one of our partnership colleges in Birmingham.

 What will my child be doing?